Hero XPulse 200: Engine

-The Xpulse 200's engine was designed and produced by Hero from the ground-up and shares little to no parts with other contemporaries in the company's line-up.
+The Xpulse 200's engine was designed and produced by Hero from the ground up and shares little to no parts with other contemporaries in the company's line-up.
 The motor generates a power output of 17.8 bhp at 8,500 rpm (13.3 KW) and a maximum torque of 16.45 Nm at 6,500 rpm.
 The engine also includes an oil cooler, a first among motorcycles manufactured by Hero, India.
-Due to the emission norms in India BS-IV regulation has been applied, Now the New XPulse 200 comes with Fuel Injection Technology in India.
-The engine is mated to a 5-speed constant mesh transmission.
+Due to the emission norms in India BS-IV regulation has been applied and now the New XPulse 200 comes with Fuel Injection Technology in India.
+The engine is mated to a 5-speed constant mesh transmission.Bs6 update added a 4 valve that bumped the power and torque figures.The 4v engine now generates 18.8bhp power and 17.35nm torque.The Rally edition however has 0.1 hp more than the normal variant.

 Frame and chassis

 The XPulse 200 has a tubular diamond frame.
 Suspension is telescopic in the front while the rear is provided with monoshock suspension.
 Front forks are 37 mm with 190 mm of travel and the rear suspension offers 180 mm of travel.
 The motorcycle has a ground clearance of 220 mm.
-The motorcycle has a 276 mm disc at the front and a 220 mm single piston caliper disc at rear.
+The motorcycle has a 276 mm disc at the front and a 220 mm single piston caliper disc at the rear.